How to Protect an LLC From Lawsuits? (Lawsuit Protection)

 Quick Summary

-• To protect an LLC from lawsuits, you need to lessen the risks to your personal assets from the LLC's business activities.
+• To protect an LLC from lawsuits, you need to reduce the risk that a creditor or plaintiff can reach your personal assets through the LLC's business activities.

 • Businesses spend an average of $1.2 million annually fighting litigation, according to the U.S. Chamber of Commerce — making proactive LLC protection one of the most important financial decisions a business owner can make [1].